raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - We can also declare our own arbitrary tags
 - under metadata, on the labels object, we can create as many labels we want
 - When checking resources witk kubectl we filter with the `--selector` tag, like `kubectl get pods --selector app=nginx-app`
-- Annotations are similar to labels, but not used internally for pattern matching on Kubernetes, for information like application version
+- **Annotations are similar to labels**, but not used internally for pattern matching on Kubernetes, for information like application version

 ## Taints and tolerations
 - Taints prevent tagged resources from landing on a tainted node